mlochbaum/Singeli/README.md

     }

 Outside the loop, these variables are pointers, and inside it, they are individual values.
 It's `exec` in the loops definition that performs this conversion, using the given index `i` to index into each pointer in `vars`.
 Each variable tracks whether its value was set inside the loop and writes to memory if this is the case.

+## Operators

+Operators are formed from the characters `!$%&*+-/<=>?\^|~`.
+Any number of these will stick together to form a single token unless separated by spaces.
+Additionally, non-ASCII characters can be used as operators, and don't stick to each other.

+The `oper` statement, which can only appear at the top level in the program, defines a new operator, and applies to all code later in the program (operators are handled with a Pratt parser, which naturally allows this).
+Here are the two declarations of `-` taken from [include/skin/c.singeli](include/skin/c.singeli).

+    oper prefix      -  __neg 30
+    oper infix left  -  __sub 30

+The declaration lists the operator's form (arity, and associativity for infix operators), spelling, generator, and precedence.
+After the declaration, applying the operator runs the associated generator.

+An operator can have at most one infix and one prefix definition.
+Prefix operators have no associativity (as operators can't be used as operands, they always run from right to left), while infix operators can be declared `left`, `right`, or `none`.
+With `none`, an error occurs in ambiguous cases where the operator is applied multiple times.
+The precedence is any number, and higher numbers bind tighter.